-- 1) Your child is not in the first grade or a higher grade, and - The amount you pay for schooling is incident to and cannot be separated from the cost of care.
+1) Your child is in a grade level below the first grade, and

+The amount you pay for schooling is incident to and cannot be separated from the cost of care.

-You can use the total cost of schooling below first grade only if the cost of schooling cannot be separated from the cost of the child's care.
-If your child is in the first grade or higher, or if the cost of schooling can be separated, you must divide the total cost between the cost Example 1.
-You take your 3-year-old child to a nursery school that provides lunch and educational activities as a part of its pre-school child care service.
+If your child is in the first grade or higher, or if the cost of schooling can be separated, you must divide the total cost between the cost of care and the cost of schooling.
+You can count only the cost of care in figuring your credit.

+Example 1.
+You take your 3-year-old child to a nursery school that provides lunch and educational activities as a part of its preschool child-care service.
 You can count the total cost in figuring the credit.